skysketcher/github-slideshow/_posts/0000-01-02-skysketcher.md

 title: " Welcome to our second github slides! "
 ---
 "something new asgjjj"
-Use the left arrow to go back!!!
+Use the left arrow to go back!!!: tada